 The following table summarizes our research on frameworks in 18 states that have adopted comprehensive K-12 or PreK-12 standards/competencies or guidelines for SEL.
 Scroll down to view examples of other frameworks currently in use.
 Click on the table to view PDF version.
 To view the 18 frameworks, download the March 2020 brief here.

 Vision & Communications

 Policy & Funding

 Culture & Climate

 Feel free to download, customize, and use with attribution, e.g., “Developed by Collaborative for Academic, Social, and Emotional Learning and used with permission.”

 Keeping SEL Developmental: The Importance of a Developmental Lens for Fostering and Assessing SEL Competencies.
 How development and the developmental tasks children and youth face at different ages are essential to everything about SEL, including how we frame what SEL is, the standards used to describe what it looks like over time, and how to deliver instruction and assessment.
-Part of a series of briefs on the role of frameworks.
-(November 2018) NEW
+(November 2018)

 CASEL SEL Competencies.
 Use this to learn more about the basics of social and emotional learning and CASEL’s five core SEL competencies.
 Many of the states’ and districts’ SEL frameworks are based on or incorporate the CASEL competencies.